A wine taster is assessing the quality of a glass of red wine using wine terms organized into an evaluation form.

 8 – Fermentation vs. Maceration

 Misuse: Fermentation is often confused with maceration, especially in discussions about red wine.
+These wine terms are related, but not synonymous with one another.

 Correct Use: Fermentation is the process where yeast converts sugar into alcohol (and carbon dioxide).
 Maceration, on the other hand, involves soaking grape skins in juice to extract color, tannins, and flavor.
-You might say, “The winemaker used a long maceration period to enhance the wine’s color and tannin structure before fermentation,” which clarifies these distinct processes.

 9 – Legs